 As a key provider of affordable housing, we continue to self-deliver via the Sovini Commercial partners an increasing proportion of our development programme.
-In 2022/23, we achieved £29.2m of spend, 157 handovers.
+In 2023/24, we achieved £28.6m of spend, 162 handovers.
 We also secured additional grant and sales receipts.
-During the year ahead we plan to spend circa £118.6 (net development funding), to build 989 new homes and acquiring a land pipeline to facilitate this.
+During the years ahead we plan to spend circa £103.7m (net development funding), to build 864 new homes and acquiring a land pipeline to facilitate this.

-Due to the ongoing impact of the Ukraine war and the level of economic risk and uncertainty remains directly outside of our control.
-We continue to monitor and assess the ongoing impacts and deploy effective controls to minimise any impacts on our operations where at all possible.
-This includes the deployment of daily processes to manage/monitor our cash flow and continue to review our financial stability and long-term viability.
+In light of recent economic volatility, we continue to monitor the horizon and deploy effective controls to minimise any impact on our operations where at all possible.
+This includes the deployment of daily processes to manage/monitor our cash flow and any adverse impact on our future financial viability.
+This includes a future funding options review in conjunction with Savills (our independent Treasury Advisor).